NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ___
 ### NIEM Harmonization and Organization

-- Think of the NIEM data model as a mature and stable data dictionary of agreed-upon terms, definitions, relationships and formats independent of how information is stored in individual agency systems
+- Think of the NIEM data model as a mature and stable data dictionary of agreed-upon terms, definitions, relationships, and formats independent of how information is stored in individual agency systems
 - The data model consists of two sets of closely related vocabularies:
 	- NIEM core
 	- Individual NIEM domains